 Beers was twice named to the Las Vegas Business Press “Top 40 Under 40” lists of young business leaders.

-In 2009 and in partnership with former Nevada Treasurer Bob Seale (whose job was to monitor Beers), Beers took over an accounting practice that audited small public companies and was badly out of compliance with federal regulations.
+In 2009 and in partnership with former Nevada Treasurer Bob Seale, CPA, Beers took over a distressed accounting practice that audited small public companies and was badly out of compliance with federal regulations.
 Finally, after more than two years of hard work, the two veteran accountants brought the practice into regulatory compliance.
-The firm was sold to three alumni of Deloitte when Beers was elected to the Las Vegas City Council in 2012.
+The firm was sold to three alumni of Deloitte after Beers was elected to the Las Vegas City Council in 2012.